General Truthfulness Characterizations Via Convex Analysis: Introduction

 \subsection{Our Contribution}

-Our main theorem (Section~\ref{sec:main}) is a general characterization theorem that generalizes and extends known characterization theorems for proper scoring rules (substantially) and truthful mechanisms (slightly, by removing a technical assumption).
-For scoring rules, this provides the first characterization of proper scoring rules with non-convex sets of distributions, an idea that has proved useful as a way of separating informed and uninformed experts~\cite{babaioff2011only,fang2010proper}, but for which no characterization was known.
+Our main theorem (Theorem~\ref{thm:main-char}) is a general characterization theorem that generalizes and extends known characterization theorems for proper scoring rules (substantially) and truthful mechanisms (slightly).
 We also survey applications to related settings and show our theorem can be used to provide characterizations for them as well, including new results about mechanism design with partial allocation and responsive lotteries.
 Thus, our theorem eliminates the need to independently derive characterizations for such settings.
+We further generalize our theorem to the case where the desired report is a function of the private information (a {\em property}) rather than the full information (Theorem~\ref{thm:prop-char}) and provide a variant of this characterization which makes use of convex duality (Theorem~\ref{thm:dual-report-char}).
+Finally, we conclude by examining cases where the set of possible reports is finite, which Lambert and Shoham~\citeyear{lambert2009eliciting} showed correspond to power diagrams, a generalization of Voronoi diagrams (see Section~\ref{sec:props-finite}).
+We extend their result to settings where the private information need not be a probability distribution, and give a tight characterization for a particular restricted ``simple'' case.
+We also give an explicit construction for generating power diagrams from other measures of distances via a connection to {\em Bregman Voronoi diagrams}~\cite{boissonnat2007bregman}.